 His family tells 47 ABC, his humble and uplifting attitude is what inspired the community.
 “This outpouring of support from the community that he’s touched, I think it speaks volumes to his character and to what he does every day, day in and day out,” says Ennis’s dad, Chris Ennis.

-Event organizers tell 47 ABC, they’ve known Ryan for years and seeing a kind soul deal with this, is heart breaking.
+Event organizers tell 47 ABC, they’ve known Ryan for years, and seeing a kind soul deal with this, is heartbreaking.
 However, they say he isn’t the type to just give up when life gets tough.
 “We just wanted to help make a difference because he’s made a difference in all of our lives in one way or another,” says Kyle Schaffer, event organizer, bartender, and Marketing Director at Revelation.
-She also adds, “Just to be able to give back to him and to his family and to help with whatever we can do as a community, he deserves it.”
+She also adds, “Just to be able to give back to him and his family and to help with whatever we can do as a community, he deserves it.”

-Event organizers also tell 47 ABC, Revelation beer gardens donates their proceeds every weekend to Beebe medical care from the months of April to October, and this month Beebe agreed to allow them to donate their proceeds, to Ryan Ennis and his family.
+Event organizers also tell 47 ABC, Revelation beer gardens donate their proceeds every weekend to Beebe medical care from April to October, and this month Beebe agreed to allow them to donate their proceeds, to Ryan Ennis and his family.

 The Rally for Red fundraiser is from 12 to 6 p.m. this Sunday, September 19th, at Revelation beer gardens at Hudson fields in Milton, DE.

 If you want more information on how you can help out, donate, or attend, just head to their Facebook page.